 Fixed Bait Wells

-Fixed bait wells are larger tanks permanently mounted to the deck of larger boats.
-They’re normally made from durable rotomolded plastic and typically feature circle or oval shaped tanks to prevent fish from bumping into the corners.
+Fixed bait and live wells are larger tanks permanently mounted to the deck of larger boats.
+They’re normally made from durable rotomolded plastic and typically feature circle or oval-shaped tanks to prevent fish from bumping into the corners.

 Rugged, well-made, and eye-catching, this portable bait cooler features has everything you need to keep your bait alive and kicking for days at a time.
 An airtight EVA gasket seal ensures the cooler seals completely – so nothing will get it or out unless you crack open the cooler.